DrMemCS/drmem/README.md

 information and time-series storage of device readings.

 `redis` servers support multiple databases.
-The default database is number 0 and is what `drmem` uses.
+The default database is number 0 and is what DrMem uses.
 For testing, other database numbers can be used which isolates possibly buggy, development code from the "operational" database.

-Before setting up `drmem`, you'll need to have a running instance of `redis`.
+Before setting up DrMem, you'll need to have a running instance of `redis`.
 The author configured an instance on a RaspberryPi to only listen on 127.0.0.1.
 If the control system grows beyond one node, `redis` can be configured to listen on the local network. `redis` is